Current Status

 French Braid

-NEW YORK TIMES BEST SELLER • From the beloved Pulitzer Prize–winning author—a funny, joyful, brilliantly perceptive journey deep into one Baltimore family’s foibles, from a boyfriend with a red Chevy in the 1950s up to a longed-for reunion with a grandchild in our pandemic present.
+NEW YORK TIMES BESTSELLER • From the beloved Pulitzer Prize–winning author of A Spool of Blue Thread—a funny, joyful, brilliantly perceptive journey deep into one Baltimore family’s foibles, from a boyfriend with a red Chevy in the 1950s up to a longed-for reunion with a grandchild.

-“A moving meditation on the passage of time...a quietly subversive novel, tackling fundamental assumptions about womanhood, motherhood and female aging.” —Jennifer Haigh, New York Times Book Review
+“A quietly subversive novel, tackling fundamental assumptions about womanhood, motherhood and female aging.” —The New York Times Book Review

 The Garretts take their first and last family vacation in the summer of 1959.
 They hardly ever leave home, but in some ways they have never been farther apart.
 Mercy has trouble resisting the siren call of her aspirations to be a painter, which means less time keeping house for her husband, Robin.
 Their teenage daughters, steady Alice and boy-crazy Lily, could not have less in common.
 Their youngest, David, is already intent on escaping his family's orbit, for reasons none of them understand.
 Yet, as these lives advance across decades, the Garretts' influences on one another ripple ineffably but unmistakably through each generation.